rfjakob/eme/README.md

 and Rogaway in 2003 [eme].

-EME uses multiple invocations of a block cipher to construct a new cipher of arbitrary block size (in multiples of 16 byte).
+EME uses multiple invocations of a block cipher to construct a new cipher of bigger block size (in multiples of 16 bytes, up to 2048 bytes).

 This is an implementation of EME in Go.